spectrocloud/librarium/docs/docs-content/clusters/cluster-management/backup-restore/restore-cluster-backup.md

 :::warning

-If the source cluster is unavailable in Palette, you cannot restore its backup.
+If the source cluster is unavailable in Palette, you cannot restore its backup through the Palette user interface.
+Reach out to our support team at [support@spectrocloud.com](mailto:support@spectrocloud.com) for additional guidance.

 :::